systemli/systemli-website/src/_posts/2019-05-17-jabber-registration-disabled.md

 We had to temporarily turn off account registration on our [Jabber server](/en/service/xmpp.html), because thousands of spam accounts got created by automated bots within the last days.
-For the same reason, we unfortunately felt impelled to delete all accounts that got registered within the last 17 days.
+For the same reason, we unfortunately felt impelled to delete all accounts that got registered within the last two weeks.
 If your account is amongh them, we hope that you understand and would like to ask you for some patience.
 In case that you're in urgent need for a Jabber account, please have a look at our [Friends and Fellows](/en/friends.html).

 We're working on a solution to re-enable Jabber account registration (in a more secure way) as soon as possible and will let you know by posting an update here.

+In case of questions and/or problem, don't hesitate to [contact us](/en/kontakt.html).